-The unemployment rate shows the percentage of Canadian adults who are not employed, are looking for work, and are available to take a job.
+The unemployment rate shows the percentage of Canadian adults (15 years of age and over) who are not employed, are looking for work, and are available to take a job.

 Why This Matters